-5 Steps for particle reduction in RTU packaging
+5 steps for particle reduction in RTU packaging

 Particle control is essential for the safety of pharmaceutical products and compliance with EU GMP Annex I requirements, which will become effective in August 2023.
 Failure to control particles can compromise product quality, efficacy, and patient safety, and may lead to regulatory non-compliance.
-Therefore, it is necessary to implement effective measures such as cleanroom requirements, particle monitoring, primary packaging inspection, process equipment validation, and personnel hygiene to ensure that pharmaceutical products meet the required standards and are safe for patients.
+Therefore, it is necessary to implement effective measures such as cleanroom requirements, particle reduction and monitoring, primary packaging inspection, process equipment validation, and personnel hygiene to ensure that pharmaceutical products meet the required standards and are safe for patients.

 Particles can come from a variety of sources, including the container itself, the stopper, the drug formulation, and the environment.
 They are classified based on their size:

-• Visible particles typically are larger than 150 μm (dependent on, e.g., particle shape and contrast)
+- Visible particles typically are larger than 150 μm (dependent on, e.g., particle shape and contrast)

-• Sub-visible particles are smaller and cannot be detected without the aid of technical devices.
+- Sub-visible particles are smaller and cannot be detected without the aid of technical devices.

 Controlling the particle levels in pharmaceutical containers is essential to ensure product quality and patient safety.
 Regulatory bodies such as the United States Pharmacopeia (USP) have developed standards to control the particle levels in primary packaging containers to ensure the quality of pharmaceutical containers.
 These standards are outlined in several USP chapters, including USP<790>, USP<787>, USP<788>, and USP<789>.

-Nevertheless, data shows particle contamination was the leading cause of drug recalls between 2017 and 2021, contributing to 30% of all parenteral drug-related recalls (Source: FDA).
+Nevertheless, data shows that particulate contamination was the leading cause of drug recalls between 2017 and 2021, contributing to 30% of all parenteral drug-related recalls (Source: FDA).
 Further research has identified primary packaging (containers, closures, etc.) as the leading source of visible particles in drug products, as glass-to-glass contact can lead to breakages and defects, which generate particles that infiltrate the product.

 1. Sourcing of clean packaging materials